Return to The Old Testament in the Heart of the Catholic Church main page

 Feastdays calculates and displays several movable feast days of any given year, including Easter and the First Sunday of Advent.

 It is tweaked for use particularly in the United States.
-If you run feastdays and enter the year 2008, the output looks like this (except for the bolded and starred entry on St. Joseph's day):
+If you run feastdays and enter the year 2008, the output looks something like this (except for the bolding and star by St. Joseph's day):

 Movable Feasts for 2008 (United States)